Skip to main content

 Create Let's Encrypt certificate with DNS-01 challenge

 In this method, there will be no HTTP requests back to your server.
-This method is useful to create an SSL certificate in restricted environments such AWS Wavelength.
+This method is useful to create an SSL certificate in restricted environments, such as AWS Wavelength.
 This feature is available in versions after 2.4.0.2.

 sudo ./enable_ssl.sh -d {DOMAIN_NAME} -v custom